szivkovicx/atmega328p-c-programming/README.md

 # Programming ATMEGA328P with C

-This simple repo showcases a simple and minimalistic environment for development of ATMEGA328P microcontrollers.
+This simple repo showcases a simple and minimal environment for development of ATMEGA328P microcontrollers.

 It features simple `Makefile` that compiles and builds `main.c` from `src` and uploads it to connected ATMEGA328P. `Makefile` compiles C file to elf, then converts elf to hex and uploads it via USB-TTL module directly to the board via TX/RX pins ( Bootloader required ).